tien-d/EgoDepthNormal/README.md

     ```

 ## Benchmark Evaluation
 You can evaluate depth/surface normal predictions quantitatively and qualitatively on EDINA dataset using our provided pre-trained models.
+Make sure you have the corresponding depth/normal checkpoints inside [`./checkpoints/`](./checkpoints) folder and the dataset split (pickle file) inside [`./pickles/`](./pickles) folder.
+Please refer to [dataset](README_dataset.md) on how to download the pickle file.

 Run:
 ```